grafana/campfire-mcp-demo/README.md

 Ask cursor the following questions:

-- Can you create a dashbard in my Grafana instance including the http requests rate of the app?
+- Can you create a dashboard in my Grafana instance including the http requests rate of the app?
-GIve a moniroting title to the dashboard.
+Give a monitoring title to the dashboard.

 - Can you now add some latency metrics and then add them to the dashboard as well?